 - Your child will be tested for hepatitis B before starting this drug.
-If your child has had hepatitis B, the hepatitis B virus may become active during or after treatment with this drug.
-This could lead to very bad liver problems or death.
-Those who have hepatitis B and hepatitis C need to be watched closely during and after treatment with this drug.
-If you have questions, talk with your child’s doctor.
+In people who have had hepatitis B or carry the virus, the virus has become active again during or after treatment with drugs like this one.
+This can lead to severe and sometimes deadly liver problems.
+People with hepatitis B and hepatitis C will be watched closely during and after treatment.

 - It is used to treat hepatitis C infection.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 - If your child has liver problems other than hepatitis C.

 - If your child is taking another drug that has the same drug in it.